beumerr/quaco/CONTRIBUTING.md

-# Contributing to 'The Google CMS'
+# Contributing to QuaCo

-Hi there, you made the right choose contributing to The Google CMS! :tada::+1:
+Hi there, you made the right choose contributing to QuaCo! :tada::+1:

 The following is a set of guidelines for contributing to this project.